kevindbaik/API-Project/README.md

 <!--!!ADD -->
 <!-- # `<name of application here>` -->
 ## Intro
-Seedbnb is a light clone of Airbnb, with a focus on being able to rent and create listings for treehouses.
+Seedbnb is a clone of Airbnb, with a focus on being able to rent and create listings for treehouses.
-Users can create, update, and delete listings for their own spots, as well as post reviews for spots they've stayed at.
+Currently, users can create, update, and delete listings for their own spots, as well as post reviews for spots they've stayed at.
-This project was built in a little under two weeks and is the first project I've ever worked on.

 https://api-project-rxoj.onrender.com/